cloudfoundry/diego-windows-release/docs/AWS.md

    ```
    .
 Then, click "Configure Security Group".

-1. Create a new security group that allows traffic from anywhere.
-This
+### Create a new security group

+   The security group will allow traffic from anywhere.
+This is not
-   is not recommended for production deployments, but is sufficient
+   recommended for production deployments, but is sufficient for
-   for development purposes.
+   development purposes.
 Then, click "review and launch".

    ![instance type](../README_images/security_groups.png)

-1. Click "Launch".
+### Click "Launch".

    ![launch](../README_images/launch.png)

-1. You can select your existing "bosh" key pair, check the check box
+   You can select your existing "bosh" key pair, check the check box
    to acknowledge you have the private key, and click "Launch
    Instances".

    ![key pairs](../README_images/key_pair.png)

+### Take a break

-1. It will take a minute or two for the instance to launch.
+   It will take a minute or two for the instance to launch.

+### Get the windows password

-1. When the instance is ready, right click on it (in the list of
+   When the instance is ready, right click on it (in the list of
    instances) and select "Get Windows Password".
 You can either
    upload your private key file or copy its contents into the dialog.

    ![retrieve password](../README_images/retrieve_password.png)

    ![retrieved password](../README_images/retrieve_password2.png)

 ## Connecting to your windows cell

-This step is optional, you'll need it if you will be manually
+This is optional, you'll need it if you will be manually installing
-installing the msi on the windows cell.
-Since the windows cell is
+the msi on the windows cell.
+Since the windows cell is inside a
-inside a private subnet, you'll need SSH tunnelling in order to be
+private subnet, you'll need SSH tunnelling in order to be able to RDP
-able to RDP to the VM.
+to the VM.

-1. Get the public IP of your bosh director, which you can find by
+### Get the public IP of your bosh director

-   searching for an instance named "micro".
+   which you can find by searching for an instance named "micro".

    ![director ip address](../README_images/director_ip.png)

-1. Get the private ip of the windows VM
+### Get the private ip of the windows VM

    ![instance ip address](../README_images/instance_ip.png)

+### SSH forward the rdp port

-1. At the command line, enter `ssh -L 3389:INSTANCE_PRIVATE_IP:3389 vcap@DIRECTOR_IP`,
+   At the command line, enter `ssh -L 3389:INSTANCE_PRIVATE_IP:3389 vcap@DIRECTOR_IP`,
    for example `ssh -L 3389:10.10.5.80:3389 vcap@52.20.21.23`.

-1. Open Microsoft Remote Desktop and create a new remote desktop with
+### Open Microsoft Remote Desktop

+   create a new remote desktop with the same properties shown, with
-   the same properties shown, with the password you retrieved earlier
+   the password you retrieved earlier

    ![remote desktop](../README_images/remote_desktop.png)

+### Connect to the VM

-1. Double click the remote desktop you just created to connect to
+   Double click the remote desktop you just created to connect to.
+You
-   it.
-You may see a certificate warning which you can ignore by clicking
+   may see a certificate warning which you can ignore by clicking
    "Continue".

    ![certificate warning](../README_images/certificate_warning.png)

+### Go get some coffee

-**NOTE** It may take a minute to connect the first time as Windows
+   It may take a minute to connect the first time as Windows sets up
-sets up your user account.
+   your user account.